vladmirfox/pokeemerald-expansion/README.md

-# pokeemerald Expansion
+# pokeemerald Expansion ++

-## What is the pokeemerald Expansion?
+## What is the pokeemerald Expansion ++?

-The Pokeemerald Expansion is a collection of feature branches that can be integrated into existing [pokeemerald](https://github.com/pret/pokeemerald) projects.
+The Pokeemerald Expansion ++ is a fork -> collection of feature branches that can be integrated into existing [pokeemerald](https://github.com/pret/pokeemerald) projects.

+This is a WIP ROM Hack.

 ## What features are included?
 - Upgraded battle engine.